salma-emara/aps105-book/textbook/chapters/chapter04-loops/nested-loops.md

     <pre>*<br>**<br>***</pre>

-## Let's tweak the pattern a little more!
+## Let's tweak the pattern a little!

 **Exercise**

-Write a C program that prints the following pattern with $n = 5$ rows. $n$ would be taken as input from the user.
+Write a C program that prints the following pattern with $n$ rows. $n$ would be taken as input from the user.
+In the following pattern, $n$ is set to $5$.

 <pre>
     *